 Plan F benefits, like other Medigap plans, are standardized in most states.
 This means that regardless of where you live or which insurance company you purchase from, you’ll get the exact same coverage for a Plan F sold anywhere in your state.
 However, keep in mind that even though benefits are the same, premiums for that coverage may vary.

-Here’s an example: if you have no supplement, you would owe an $1,364 deductible (Part A deductible) when you go in the hospital.
+Here’s an example: if you have no supplement, you would owe a $1,484 deductible (Part A deductible) when you go in the hospital.
 You would also pay 20% of expensive procedures like surgery, because Part B only pays 80%.
-If you had a Medigap F policy, though, all of these would be paid for by your insurance!
+If you had a Supplement F policy, all of these would be paid for by your insurance!

 Here’s a personal clients story: